- Sashité for Developers

 - Default behavior:

-(same player remains active) - Explicit turn change:
+toggle: false(same player remains active). - Explicit turn change:

-(player changes) - Empty object:
+toggle: true(player changes). - Empty object:

-means genuinely no changes (including turn) - Pass move:
+{}means genuinely no changes (including turn). - Pass move:

 Best Practices